Tom Butler, 2017

 The only real protection we have from skeptics and skeptic-promoted suppression of our study is proper application of the scientific method.
-Belief without rational reason is the reason pseudoscience is seen as a public danger.
-In mainstream culture, rational reason only comes from science.
-The point I will make below is that our scientists are actually defeating our efforts to produce rational reasons to accept the reality of psi and survival-related phenomena.
+Belief without rational reason is why pseudoscience is seen as a public danger.
+In the view of mainstream culture, rational explanations about the nature of reality must only come from scientists.
+The point I will make below is that our parapsychologists are actually defeating our efforts to develop rational explanations about the nature of psi and survival-related phenomena.

 Science and the Paranormalist Community

 But old habits are hard to break.
 After most of a lifetime learning to see the world as a person (etheric personality entangled with a human body), it is almost impossible for people to imagine anything else.
-But consider, if we are a nonphysical mind first and a human body second, then the proper way to interact with reality is from the perspective of that nonphysical mind.
-To be true to Psi+ Normalist or Dualist understanding, our point of view must be as a person and not as a human.
+But consider this, if we are a nonphysical mind first and a human body second, then the proper way to interact with reality is from the perspective of that nonphysical mind.
+To be true to Psi+ Normalist or Dualist understanding, our point of view must be as an immortal self and not as a person.

 It is common to see paranormalist organizations announce that they are a scientific organization or that they plan to conduct research.
 Of the several dozen times I have seen this, to my knowledge, not one has actually done so.
 It is fair to say some have conducted studies, but most have only made a record of what was done without the expected protocol designed with controls.
 Conducting science can be a lot of work.

 The parapsychological organizations are little help.
 They won’t even let people have full membership into their organizations unless they have a doctorate and a recommendation from a current member.
 The literature is mostly not available to non-academics and the literature that is, is too often written in terms intended for other academics familiar with the terminology of statistical analysis.